 Screencast videos are a niche style of video often used by tech companies with a software product.
 Screencasting records the movements on your computer desktop for viewers to watch.
 It can be used to demonstrate software and give real insight into the interface and functionality.
 Sometimes the best way to show how it works is to, well, show how it works.

-Live video is becoming ever more popular as social media outlets integrate it into their products.
+Live video is becoming ever more popular as social media outlets integrate it into their services.
 According to a Livestream survey, 78 percent of online audiences watch video on Facebook Live.
 People love live videos because they’re immediate and personal.
 They tell viewers that your brand is open, accessible, and friendly.

 At the same time, live video does have some drawbacks.
 Production value can vary depending on quality of your device, the quality of internet connection, lighting, background noise, and other factors.
 That’s an important thing to consider since the same survey found that 90% of viewers believe video quality is the most important aspect of a live video.